Q – I have never been there; what is it like?

 A – The general admission areas are grassy.
 You can bring lawn chairs, but no chaise lounge type chairs are allowed.
 Seats are provided in all the Reserved Seat areas.

 Q – What is the Gold Circle Area?

 A – The Gold Circle Area is a fenced area right behind the Club Reserved seats.
 You can purchase General Admission tickets with or without Gold Circle Access (while supplies last).
 You may bring a lawn chair, but it’s not required.
 No space saving with tarps, blankets, ropes, etc.

 Q – What will I receive in the mail when I buy tickets?

 A – When you purchase tickets you will receive a “PickUp Receipt” with all the items you ordered.
 Treat it like cash and bring the PickUp Receipt with you to the Concert.
 Bring it to the gate that is marked on the upper right of the PickUp Receipt.
 There it will be redeemed for the wristbands, lanyards, etc. that you purchased.

 Q – Are children free?

-A – Children under 10 are free in the general admission area (accompanied by an adult).
+A – Children 9 and under are free in the general admission area (accompanied by an adult).
 Children under 10 will need a ticket for Reserved Seating areas.